bigbearme/FDRP/README.md

 ## Continuously updating!
 Note: Still under review, this code repository is not yet fully complete.
 ## Task List
-- [x] Release test data.
+- [x] :triangular_flag_on_post: Release test data.
-- [x] Release a simplified version of the code for testing purposes.
+- [x] :triangular_flag_on_post: Release a simplified version of the code for testing purposes.
-- [ ] :triangular_flag_on_post: Release the code for evaluating the results.
+- [ ] :rocket: Release the code for evaluating the results.
 In progress...
-- [ ] :triangular_flag_on_post: Release the complete source code.
+- [ ] Release the complete source code.
 - [ ] Release of the program for integrating end-to-end flood forecasting.
 ## 1.Setup
 ```